-- n_estimators (int) Number of trees in random forest to fit. - max_depth (int) Maximum tree depth for base learners. - learning_rate (float) Boosting learning rate (xgb's "eta") - verbosity (int) The degree of verbosity.
+- n_estimators (int) Number of trees in random forest to fit. - use_label_encoder (bool) (Deprecated) Use the label encoder from scikit-learn to encode the labels.
+For new code, we recommend that you set this parameter to False. - max_depth (int) Maximum tree depth for base learners. - learning_rate (float) Boosting learning rate (xgb's "eta") - verbosity (int) The degree of verbosity.
 Valid values are 0 (silent) 3 (debug). - objective (string or callable) Specify the learning task and the corresponding learning objective or a custom objective function to be used (see note below). - booster (string) Specify which booster to use: gbtree, gblinear or dart. - tree_method (string) Specify which tree method to use.
 Default to auto.
 If this parameter is set to default, XGBoost will choose the most conservative option available.
-It's recommended to study this option from parameters document. - n_jobs (int) Number of parallel threads used to run xgboost. - gamma (float) Minimum loss reduction required to make a further partition on a leaf node of the tree. - min_child_weight (float) Minimum sum of instance weight(hessian) needed in a child. - max_delta_step (int) Maximum delta step we allow each tree's weight estimation to be. - subsample (float) Subsample ratio of the training instance.

-- colsample_bytree (float) Subsample ratio of columns when constructing each tree. - colsample_bylevel (float) Subsample ratio of columns for each level. - colsample_bynode (float) Subsample ratio of columns for each split. - reg_alpha (float (xgb's alpha)) L1 regularization term on weights - reg_lambda (float (xgb's lambda)) L2 regularization term on weights - scale_pos_weight (float) Balancing of positive and negative weights. - base_score The initial prediction score of all instances, global bias. - random_state (int) Random number seed.
+It's recommended to study this option from parameters document. - n_jobs (int) Number of parallel threads used to run xgboost.
+When used with other Scikit-Learn algorithms like grid search, you may choose which algorithm to parallelize and balance the threads.
+Creating thread contention will significantly slow down both algorithms. - gamma (float) Minimum loss reduction required to make a further partition on a leaf node of the tree. - min_child_weight (float) Minimum sum of instance weight(hessian) needed in a child - max_delta_step (int) Maximum delta step we allow each tree's weight estimation to be. - subsample (float) Subsample ratio of the training instance. - colsample_bytree (float) Subsample ratio of columns when constructing each tree. - colsample_bylevel (float) Subsample ratio of columns for each level. - colsample_bynode (float) Subsample ratio of columns for each split. - reg_alpha (float (xgb's alpha)) L1 regularization term on weights - reg_lambda (float (xgb's lambda)) L2 regularization term on weights - scale_pos_weight (float) Balancing of positive and negative weights. - base_score The initial prediction score of all instances, global bias. - random_state (int) Random number seed.